-It’s time for me to share top shoe tip number two from my talk “5 Things every woman should know about shoes”.
+Now here’s the third tip from my talk “5 Things every woman should know about shoes”, for your delectation.

 As part of our training arm The Shoe ConsultantTM Academy, we coach footwear retail staff on how best to meet the needs of shoe shoppers.